UserlandAlchemist/theatre-of-the-mind/README.md

 See [docs/design-doc.md](docs/design-doc.md) for detailed design notes, architecture, and roadmap.

 ## Open Game Licensed Content
-“This project uses game mechanics compatible with Old-School Essentials.
-See LICENSE-OGL.md for details.”
+This project uses game mechanics compatible with Old-School Essentials.
+See LICENSE-OGL.md for details.